 Streets and Places of Special Interest

 The Mosque of Sheikh Sha’arany contains the mausoleum of Sidi Abdel Wahab al-Sha’arany (no relation to the name of the district).
 The mosque was built by one of the Burji Mameluke princes, but the prince was not buried there, and the body of Sheikh Sha’arany was moved there.
 The lineage of Sheikh Sha’arany goes back to Mohamed Bin Ali Ibn Abi Taleb.
-The sheikh was born in 1492 in Kalkashanda, his mother’s village in the Egyptian governorate of Qalyoubia, but she moved with him to Saqiet Abi Sha’ara village in the governorate of Menoufiya whence he got his name.
+The sheikh was born in 1492 in Kalkashanda, his mother’s village in the Egyptian governorate of Qalyoubia, but she moved with him to Saqiet Abi Sha’ara village in the governorate of Menoufia whence he got his name.

 Darb al-Bayazra (the origin of the word ‘bazaar’) is one of the old alleys, mentioned by al-Maqrizi who wrote that it was originally an alley planned outside the city walls of Cairo.
-Al-Gaish Street (formerly known as Prince Farouk Street) was built in 1926, starting from al-Attaba al-Khadra Square, passing through Bab al-Sha’ria Square and reaching al-Husseineyya district and Abdou Pasha Square in Abbasseyya (in the Waily district).
+Al-Gaish Street (formerly known as Prince Farouk Street) was built in 1926, starting from al-Attaba al-Khadra Square, passing through Bab al-Sha’ria Square and reaching al-Husseiniyyah district and Abdou Pasha Square in Abbassiyyah (in the Waily district).

 Some streets bear historical names, including Bustan Ibn Sayram, Sangar al-Saroury, Keshtamar, Qantarat al-Hajeb, al-Bikria, and Bab al-Bahr.
 Some of the very old names which remain are Souk al-Zalat, Souk al-Bakar, al-Beer al-Helwa, Shak al-Arsa, Darb al-Mahkama (meaning courthouse alley – although there is no courthouse standing).